 In contrast, the balance, 70% would not agree to pay more regardless of how long it took for their deliveries to arrive.
 As a result, the pressure is on the delivery industry to deploy innovative new technologies that lower the cost of operations and improve the customer’s delivery experience.

-A third-party logistics provider contracted to a globally-known on-line retailer, became 31% more efficient at distributing and allocating delivery orders to drivers.
-The previous method involved manually sorting, parsing and distributing thousands of delivery orders to delivery drivers.
-By electronically integrating their logistics management system with the customer’s ERP systems, using industry standard API’s (Application Programming Interfaces) and then automating the distribution of delivery orders to drivers smartphones, the firm was able to make more deliveries sooner.
-The knock-on benefit of this was that the retailer was able to offer improved delivery options to online shoppers which in turn generated more business.
+By electronically integrating logistics management systems with the customer’s ERP systems, using industry standard API’s (Application Programming Interfaces) and then automating the distribution of delivery orders to drivers’ smartphones, a firm is able to make more deliveries sooner.
+Furthermore, the knock-on benefit of this was that the retailer was able to offer improved delivery options to online shoppers which in turn generated more business.

 Now is the time to investigate just how simple and cost-effective cloud-based systems are.
 Gone are the days of in-house training programs, expensive computer hardware and weeks of implementation challenges.
 View this short user video of a 3PL firm employing one hundred drivers whose firm was up and running on a cloud-based system in less than a week: